jarijokinen/html5-beautifier/README.md

 # HTML5 Beautifier

-HTML5 Beautifier is a plugin for Ruby on Rails that process an HTML5 document and reformat it with a correct indentation.
+HTML5 Beautifier is an extension to Ruby that process an HTML5 document and reformat it with a correct indentation.

 ## Installation

+### Ruby on Rails

 Add this line to your application's Gemfile: